Skip to main content

 helm upgrade --install definity-app definity-chart

-export DEFINITY_HOST=http[s]://url-of-host[:port]
+export DEFINITY_HOST=http[s]://your-host[:port]

 bash definity-chart/server_hello_world.sh